abagayev/stop-russia/automation/aws-terraform/README.md

 1. Read `variables.tf`
 2. export AWS_ACCESS_KEY & export AWS_SECRET_KEY
 3. Run `terraform init`
 4. Run `terraform plan`
 5. Run `terraform apply`
 6. ???

-You can change terraform settings to incrase number of container instances if you wallet can allow it.
+You can change terraform settings to increase number of container instances if you wallet can allow it.

 ### If you want to login into instance